Lee-Hai-Nam/Free-Money-From-Bandwidth/INSTRUCTIONS.md

 ### Windows

-1. Download the `bandwidth-income-manager.exe` file from the latest release.
+1. Download the `free-income-from-bandwidth.exe` file from the latest release.
 2. Place the executable in a directory of your choice.
-3. Double-click the `bandwidth-income-manager.exe` file to run the application.
+3. Double-click the `free-income-from-bandwidth.exe` file to run the application.

 ### macOS

-1. Download the `bandwidth-income-manager.dmg` file from the latest release.
+1. Download the `free-income-from-bandwidth.dmg` file from the latest release.
-2. Open the `.dmg` file and drag the `Bandwidth Income Manager.app` to your `Applications` folder.
+2. Open the `.dmg` file and drag the `Free Income From Bandwidth.app` to your `Applications` folder.
 3. Double-click the application in your `Applications` folder to run it.

 ### Linux

-1. Download the `bandwidth-income-manager` binary for your architecture (amd64 or arm64) from the latest release.
+1. Download the `free-income-from-bandwidth` binary for your architecture (amd64 or arm64) from the latest release.
 2. Make the binary executable:
     ```bash
-    chmod +x bandwidth-income-manager
+    chmod +x free-income-from-bandwidth
     ```
 3. Run the application:
     ```bash
-    ./bandwidth-income-manager
+    ./free-income-from-bandwidth
     ```

 ## Headless Server (Linux)

 The headless server mode allows you to run the application on a server without a graphical user interface.
 You can manage the application through a web interface or an HTTP API.

-1. Download the `bandwidth-income-manager` binary for your architecture (amd64 or arm64) from the latest release.
+1. Download the `free-income-from-bandwidth` binary for your architecture (amd64 or arm64) from the latest release.
 2. Make the binary executable:
     ```bash
-    chmod +x bandwidth-income-manager
+    chmod +x free-income-from-bandwidth
     ```
 3. Run the application in headless mode:
     ```bash
-    ./bandwidth-income-manager --headless
+    ./free-income-from-bandwidth --headless
     ```
     You can specify a port with the `--port` flag.
 The default port is `8080`.
     ```bash
-    ./bandwidth-income-manager --headless --port 8081
+    ./free-income-from-bandwidth --headless --port 8081
     ```

 ### Web Interface